ElectronSutra/venture/pages/character-creation/twenty-questions.md

 ### 11. What is your greatest accomplishment so far?

-What is the thing you have accomplished that you are most proud of?
-What is the thing that others would consider your greatest accomplishment? **Consider** your greatest achievement so far, and make a note of it on your character sheet.
+What is the thing you have accomplished that you are most proud of? **Consider** your greatest achievement so far, and make a note of it on your character sheet.

 This should probably tie in to your Merits -- maybe it involves your Command, or you were able to accomplish it because of your Backing.